vgarmes/vgarmes.github.io/src/content/blog/build-your-own-react-router.md

 }
 ```

-The function `getRelativeHref` will accept a URL as a string, for example `/about`.
-Alternatively, the url can also be passed as an object containing its pathname and, optionally, its dynamic segments and query parameters.
+The function `getRelativeHref` will accept a URL as a string, for example `/about`, and just return it.
+Alternatively, the url can be passed as an object containing its pathname and, optionally, its dynamic segments and query parameters.
 For example: `{ pathname: '/user/:id', pathSegments: { id: 'foo' }, query: { search: 'bar' }}`.

 Then we can add this functionality to the `Link` component: